dgraph-io/dgraph/wiki/content/query-language/index.md

 }' | python -m json.tool | less
 ```

-We can specify the list of predicates for which we need the schema.
+We can also specify the list of predicates for which we need the schema.

 ```
 curl localhost:8080/query -XPOST -d $'